-Fruit Bites for Teens: Kiwano Melon
+Fruit Facts: Meet the Kiwano Melon

 In this article

 Some people call a kiwano melon "blowfish fruit" because it looks like the poisonous puffer fish.
-Sometimes it's sold under the name horned melon or African horned melon, although most now are imported from New Zealand or grown in California.
+Sometimes it's sold under the name horned melon or African horned melon, but most now are imported from New Zealand or grown in California.
 Look for them in specialty grocery stores.

 Want to have some fun with your food?
 Put a kiwano melon on the counter and tell your little sister it's an alien egg.

-Sources say it's impossible to peel the skin off a kiwano.
+It's pretty impossible to peel the skin off a kiwano.
 But you don't eat the skin either.
 Instead, you cut the melon open, and scoop the insides out.

 Would you believe there's a whole section of YouTube videos on how to prepare and eat a kiwano?
-Some are serious; others are silly.
+Some are serious.
+Others are silly.
 Maybe you'll be inspired to make your own.

 WebMD Medical Reference